Courtready’s Ontario Limitation Period Calculator

 Find out how long you have to start your Ontario civil lawsuit.
 The deadline isn’t always two years.
-Last updated on February 18, 2026.
+Last updated: V2 – June 10, 2026.

 (a) the day on which the person with the claim first knew,